PhilipQuirke/SkyCombAnalystHelp/Errors.md

 After the operator enters the delay value in SkyComb Analyst, SkyComb Analyst stores the value in the FlightConfig.cs setting ThermalToOpticalVideoDelayS, and handles the sychronization automatically.

+## Thermal Video Inconsistency
+On rare occassions, the thermal video data is internally inconsistent.
+Say you set the video frame position to say frame 100 and do 400 "get next frame" calls, you get a certain final frame image.
+If instead you set the video frame position to frame 500 (being 100 + 400) can you will get a slightly different frame image.
+To the naked eye, this different is barely visible, but in SkyComb Analyst's search for small hot objects it is significant.

+This rare inconsistency may be specific to a particular video camera.

+SkyComb Analyst does not detect or correct this issue.
+Instead SkyComb Analyst automatically minimises this issue.
+It **consistently** processes the thermal video in all use cases.
+Specifically, it resets the video frame position at the start of each leg, and then advances the video frame by frame to the point it is interested in.

 # Gimbal
 The gimbal physically holds the camera(s) and compensates for small drone variable in yaw, pitch & roll, steadying the video image.